 2. Think about the big picture when choosing which questions to do

-Most of your exams will offer you at least some choice of questions to tackle.
+Some of your exams will offer you at least some choice of questions to tackle.
 Don’t pick them just based on which of the opening sub-parts you prefer.
 Assess the whole question: which ones can you do the greatest amount of?

 3. Don’t be put off by unfamiliarity